Dating Images series, 2005. Unpublished.

 Tangled together in heavy whirlwinds of warm air, in groups of six the images flirted with each other, alternately avoiding and seeking to catch the eye.
 Armed with its encrypted genetic baggage and the story of its origins, each one tried its luck.

 Sometimes one of the images would show itself completely, fabulous and radiant, while another curled up in its corner, shyly observing.
 Their collective parading began to resemble a curious choreography whose meaning was unclear.
 Would it ever even end?
-As it was, the images, in their groups of six, seemed to be sizing each other up, searching for shared tastes, colours and connections… do our backgrounds coincide? do we speak the same language? where do our mental landscapes begin and end? are our skins compatible?… clearly, here were images on a blind date: tactile, communal, charming, chatty, a little confused and clattering.
+As it was, the images, in their groups of six, seemed to be sizing each other up, searching for shared tastes, colors and connections… do our backgrounds coincide? do we speak the same language? where do our mental landscapes begin and end? are our skins compatible?… clearly, here were images on a blind date: tactile, communal, charming, chatty, a little confused and clattering.
 The intrigue surrounding the outcome grew and one could only speculate as to where these animated images were heading or at least hoped to end.

 But before an answer could be found, in the beat of a bird’s wing the wind dropped.
 Silence descended quicker than a flash.
 In a split-second the images had returned to their solid state; not a murmur could be heard, yet a new fossil with an unknown pattern had appeared.
 For as strange as it may seem, in that brief instant, the rush of love and the replicative instinct that had blown through